 on the panel across the top of your screen).

-- Firefox should start with the home page for this course.
+- In Firefox go to the home page for this course (it should be your

 Open up the electronic version of this handout by